mbertis/Portfolio-Website/README.md

 # Description
 My personal webpage to showcase my projects and contact information.
-This project is a web app and was made using HTML and CSS.
+This project is a web app and was made using HTML, CSS and JavaScript.